Licensing Guides

 Residential HVAC (RHVC)

-• Practical experience as a journeyman in residential HVAC work for at least two of the four years immediately preceding the date of the application.
+• Must demonstrate practical experience as a journeyman in residential HVAC work for at least two of the four years immediately preceding the date of the application.

-• Practical experience as a journeyman in residential plumbing and hydronic heating work for at least two of the four years immediately preceding the date of the application.
+• Practical experience as a journeyman in HVAC and sheet metal work for at least four of the six years immediately before the date of the application.

-• Management experience in mechanical systems temperature control work as a field superintendent or similar position for at least four of the six years immediately preceding the date of the application; or
+• A registration in the state as a professional mechanical engineer, plus management experience in the mechanical contracting industry as a field engineer or similar engineering position for at least one of the three years immediately before the date of application.

 Unlimited Refrigeration (UR)

-• Has practical experience as a journeyman in refrigeration for at least two of the four years immediately before the date of application; or
+• Practical experience as a journeyman in refrigeration for at least two of the four years immediately before the date of application.

-• Is a graduate of a college, university, or trade school in refrigeration that is accredited regionally or nationally or approved by the Alaska Commission on Postsecondary Education.
+• A degree in refrigeration from a college, university, or trade school that is accredited regionally or nationally or approved by the Alaska Commission on Postsecondary Education.

 Note: One year of experience is the equivalent of 12 consecutive months of work and at least 1,500 hours.